 Making up nearly half of the Australian continent, Western Australia is massive in area!
-It is also overlooked by first time visitors to Australia who head to the activity packed Eastern States.
-But – that means that Western Australia’s vast landscapes are un-touristed, and offer many rich and rewarding experiences for the discerning family traveler!
+It is also overlooked by first-time visitors to Australia who head to the activity-packed Eastern States.
+However, that means that Western Australia’s vast landscapes are un-touristed and offer many rich and rewarding experiences for the discerning family traveler!
 This makes most Western Australia family holidays destinations less touristed and more adventurous than most.
 The most notable cities in Western Australia are Perth, Margaret River, and Broome.

-Because Western Australia is the second largest state in the (geographically speaking the area is huge), the climate changes depending on what area you are in.
-The best time to visit is purely subjective and really depends on what you’re interests are and what type of climate you are comfortable in.
+Because Western Australia is the second-largest state in Australia (geographically speaking the area is huge), the climate changes depending on what area you are in.
+The best time to visit is purely subjective and really depends on what your interests are and what type of climate you are comfortable in.
 The “high season” is usually described as October thru February.

-The Peak Period for tourism in Western Australia, and thus it might be suggested to avoid, is from Christmas Day through to Australia Day (January 26).
+The peak period for tourism in Western Australia destinations, and thus it might be suggested to avoid, is from Christmas Day through to Australia Day (January 26).
 Of course, during this peak travel time accommodation prices are at their highest and may be in short supply.

 April – April 25th is ANZAC day

 June – The first Monday in June is known as Western Australia Day.

 September – The Queen’s birthday is celebrated each year on September 25th.